caiks/WBOT02/README.md

 lengthsHyperSkewness: -6.29521
 ```

-In the same way that we ran *model* 36 to see the effect of the `Record::valentFixed` regular interval method compared to the quantile `Record::valent` method of random mode *model* 13, we have also run *model* 38 in potential *likelihood* mode 2 with fixed *valency* to see the effect compared to *model* 15.
+In the same way that we ran *model* 36 to see the effect of the `Record::valentFixed` regular interval method compared to the quantile `Record::valent` method of random mode *model* 13, we ran *model* 38 in potential *likelihood* mode 2 with fixed *valency* to see the effect compared to *model* 15.
 It was run in `actor003` with 12 Film Noir videos using the following configuration, `model038.json` -
 ```
 {
 	"model" : "model038",